-He promoted the best homoeopathic remedies.
+He promoted the best homeopathic remedies.

-9. Exaggerated Claims off Potential Earnings?
+9. Exaggerated Claims Obased Potential Earnings?

 John’s promo webinar confirmation page says:

-Free training teaches how to generate money with Clickbank and Facebook.
+Free training teaches how to generate money with ClickBank and Facebook.

-Free training teaches how to generate money with Clickbank and Facebook.
+Free training teaches how to generate money with ClickBank and Facebook.

 Later in the webinar, he says: